Buckroe Beach

 Buckroe Beach is a neighborhood in the independent city of Hampton, Virginia.
 It lies just north of Fort Monroe on the Chesapeake Bay.
-One of the oldest recreational areas in the state, it was long located in Elizabeth City County near the downtown area of the lost town of Phoebus prior to their consolidation with Hampton in 1952.
+One of the oldest recreational areas in the state, it was long located in the former Elizabeth City County near the downtown area of the lost town of Phoebus prior to their consolidation with Hampton in 1952.

 History

 In 1619, the "Buck Roe" Plantation was designated for public use for the newly arrived English settlers of the Virginia Company of London.
 In 1620, the London Company sent Frenchmen there to teach the colonists grape and silkworm culture.
 By 1637, however, Buck Roe Plantation had joined the rest of the colony as a tobacco field.